akspa0/The-Machine/memory-bank/progress.md

 - Segment/soundbite bug is fixed: all diarized/segmented utterances are now transcribed and output as soundbites in both single-file and batch workflows.
 - main.py is now the canonical entry point for all workflows.
 - Output structure and manifest logic are unified and robust.
+- LLM chunking/tokenization/summarization logic (from extensions/llm_tokenize.py and llm_summarize.py) is being integrated for both per-speaker and entire-file outputs.
+- Progress reporting for separation and other GPU-accelerated stages is a priority for user feedback.
+- Resume, debug, and manifest/logging are robust and user-friendly.
+- Project is stable after multiple resets/rebuilds.

 ## What Works